Lukkit/docs.lukkit.net/events/event-list/inventory.md

 # Inventory

-Events relating to inventory manipulation.
+Events regarding the manipulation of inventories.

 | Event| Description |
 | --- | --- |